This crunchy and toasty Sautéed Yam absorbs the flavors from soy sauce being charred in the pan. Inspired by the Japanese drama, Midnight Diner.

 Sounds or looks familiar?
 You might have researched this ingredient for Okonomiyaki recipe because grated nagaimo in the Okonomiyaki batter is important for the fluffy texture.
 Also, if you have traveled in Japan, you might have tried Tororo Gohan (とろろご飯).
 That white gooey and slimy thing on top of rice, that’s also grated nagaimo.

-To be honest, I was quite surprised how delicious this simple dish was.
+To be honest, I was quite surprised at how delicious this simple dish was.
 If it wasn’t for Midnight Diner inspiring me to recreate the recipes from the show, I probably wouldn’t have come up with a dish like this using nagaimo.
 I used to only buy nagaimo for making Okonomiyaki and hadn’t made any other nagaimo recipes that my mom used to make for us when growing up.
 In short, I’m not a fan of nagaimo by itself.

 So, this dish was a total surprise for me (in a good way).
-I want to emphasize that if you look at the ingredient list, you see only 4 ingredients.
+I want to emphasize that if you look at the ingredient list, you see only four ingredients.
 Besides nagaimo, you only use olive oil, salt, and soy sauce.
 I was delighted and totally awed by the deliciousness of this dish with my not-so-favorite nagaimo.

 I think the key “yum” factors come from 3 parts: 1) a nice crunchiness from nagaimo, 2) burnt/charred soy sauce flavors, and 3) the right amount of saltiness that brings bland nagaimo to the next level.